6 Min Read

 - Don't take him at his word when he's acting crazy and confused.
 You'll probably find that he contradicts himself a lot and says one thing but does another.
 When someone is acting like this it's not wise to put a lot of value in what they say.

-- You may reach a point when divorce is what you choose to do, but until then it's best to move slowly toward that ultimate choice of divorce during a midlife crisis.
+- It’s possible you’ll reach a point when divorce is what you choose to do, but until then it's best to move slowly.
+Choosing divorce during a midlife crisis can lead to many regrets, so it’s best not to rush into anything.

 Thank you for your advice about 'giving him space'.
 After two years of being treated like a discarded piece of garbage by my husband of 20+ years, going into my own depression and experiencing anxiety over what was happening in our marriage at this point complete with texts and emails urging him to recognize what he was throwing away etc. I decided to give him is space.
 Just a few weeks later he started reaching out to me and told me he was ashamed etc. and I latched onto it immediately and started to get my hopes up.
 I was wrong - he immediately started trying to manipulate the situation so that he could come back and continue to live as a bachelor and do what he pleased as, after all, it's he who is going through the midlife crisis and we should do whatever it takes to 'entice' him to stay etc. I refused, felt like I had taken a huge step backwards in my own recovery, felt even worse about the fact that our children also felt like there was hope and then realized that they were not on his agenda of people he liked to spend time with either.
 6 months later we're a month away from when I can legally file for divorce and he's started reaching out again.
 I'm so glad I gave him his space because it was just the space I needed to realize that he has overstepped every boundary of our relationship (and I'm very open minded) and now I'm in a place where I actually realize that I have a fortunate life with many positives." -Charlotte

-Even if one partner is determined divorce is the answer you don't have to go along with it easily, or without seeking couples counseling and exploring other options for resolving things.
+Even if your partner is determined divorce is the answer, you don't have to go along with it easily, or without seeking couples counseling and exploring other options for resolving things.

-If you're dealing with a partner who says they want a midlife crisis divorce, don’t just ignore the talk or threats.
-While they often go away or never materialize, you still need to work to get things back on track.
+While moving slowly and keeping things in perspective is crucial, if you're dealing with a partner who says they want a midlife crisis divorce don’t completely ignore the talk or threats either.
+It’s true they may go away or never materialize, but you still need to work to get things back on track.

 Did you see yourself somewhere in here?

-Editor's Note: This post was originally published July 13, 2016 and has been updated with new information for accuracy and comprehensiveness.
+Editor's Note: This post was originally published July 13, 2016, updated on August 18, 2020 and has been updated again with new information for accuracy and comprehensiveness.

 Looking for More?
 Check Out These Articles